 Environmentally relevant activities—Prescribed

-ERAs that are prescribed activities are generally industrial or intensive animal industries with the potential to release emissions which impact on the environment and surrounding land uses.
+Environmentally relevant activities (ERAs) that are prescribed activities are generally industrial or intensive animal industries with the potential to release emissions which impact on the environment and surrounding land uses.
 A full list of all of the prescribed ERAs can be found in Schedule 2 of the Environmental Protection Regulation 2019.

 There are two approval paths for prescribed ERAs.
 Many prescribed ERAs require concurrence assessment by the state and are identified in schedule 2 of the Environmental Protection Regulation 2019.
 These concurrence ERAs are identified in column 3 of Schedule 2 with a capital 'C'.